-Likely if a vendor has a pre-configured solution, this will save a lot of time.
+Vendors that offer a pre-configured solution will save your organization a lot of time.
 If the solution is not pre-configured, the vendor’s Implementation Services team could take months to gather your requirements.
-Knowing if an ERM software vendor offers an out-of-the-box solution, you’ll spend less time on implementation as it’s likely that the vendor’s team will take your risk register and load it right into the application.
+Knowing if an ERM software vendor offers an out-of-the-box solution indicates whether the software is ready to use with minimal customization.